+To direction of the

 CRITERION 1.1.
 Indicator 1.1.1

-Forest management shall respect all The forest manager has a Plan de Manejo
+Forest management shall respect all

-national and local laws and Forestal (PMF) (Forest Management Plan)
+national and local laws and

 administrative requirements. approved by the Peruvian Government

 Indicator 1.1.2

 There is a Plan Operativo Anual (POA)

 (Annual Operations Plan) together with the

 PMF that fulfils the current Peruvian laws

 and regulations and other established

 administrative requirements

 Indicator 1.1.3

 A forest manager is appointed

 Indicator 1.1.4

 The staff complies with the legal and

 administrative forest management

 regulations.

 CRITERION 1.2.
 Indicator 1.2.1

 All applicable and legally prescribed All legally applicable charges are paid.

-fees, royalties, taxes and other and the second s
+fees, royalties, taxes and other 5,11 5 1

 charges shall be paid.

 CRITERION 1.3.
 Indicator 1.3.1

-The forest management complies with all
+In signatory countries, the provisions The forest management complies with all

-of all binding international agreements international agreements and conventions
+of all binding international agreements

-such as CITES, ILO Conventions, ITTA, signed and ratified by the Peruvian
+such as CITES, ILO Conventions, ITTA,

-and Convention on Biological Government. (see list in annex)
+and Convention on Biological J ,

-Diversity, shall be respected. (
+Diversity, shall be respected.

 CRITERION 1.4.
 Indicator 1.4.1

-Conflicts between laws, regulations There are procedures in place for the
+Conflicts between laws, regulations

-and the FSC Principles and Criteria solution of conflicts between national
+and the FSC Principles and Criteria

 shall be evaluated for the purposes of

 certification, on a case-by-case basis,

 by the certifiers and the involved or

 affected parties.

-• Indicator 1.4.2
+Indicator 1.4.2

 We have detailed information about the

 actions taken in order to solve conflicts.

-1